SenyangJiang/CS35L-19Spring/Lab6/readme.txt

 	int thread_index;
 };

-Then I notice the first three variables is the same across all threads, so this is a unnecessary duplicate of resource.
+Then I notice the first three variables are the same across all threads, so this is a unnecessary duplicate of resource.
 So I decide to declare them as global variables, and only pass a pointer to the thread_index, which would be different for all threads.

 global variables that I declare: